xuankimtran/docs-1/pages/katalon-analytics/docs/testops-releases-2021.md

 ### New features

-* View Re-run Test Results.
-[Learn more](https://docs.katalon.com/katalon-analytics/docs/rerun-results.html).
+* Added Re-run Test Results to the Test Results summary.
+See: [View Re-run Test Results in TestOps](https://docs.katalon.com/katalon-analytics/docs/rerun-results.html).

 ### Enhancements

-* Added Maintainer in Flaky Test list.
+* Enabled the viewing of Maintainer in Flaky Test list to help users identify the responsible personnel.
-* Enhanced TestOps login security for Enterprise.
+* Enhanced TestOps login security for Enterprise by adding a CAPTCHA layer.

 ### Improvements